codergal6502/EpochEditor/README.md

 ### Executing program

+* If you're on an ARM64 Mac, you can download the binary.
+You'll have to allow "Gatekeeper" to launch the application.
+   * For macOS 15 ("Sequoia"), see [these instructions](https://www.idownloadblog.com/2024/08/07/apple-macos-sequoia-gatekeeper-change-install-unsigned-apps-mac/).
+   * For earlier versions of macOS, right-click or control-click on the EpochEditor application, select `Open`, and then select `Open` in the resulting dialog box.
-* The fastest way to get started is:
+* Otherwise, the fastest way to get started is:
 ```
 dotnet run --project src/EpochEditor.Gui/EpochEditor.Gui.csproj
 ```